cncf-tags/green-reviews-tooling/docs/proposals/proposal-trigger-and-deploy.md

 ## Motivation

-To automate the trigger of Falco deployment when upstream aka origin repo creates an event.
+To automate the trigger of Falco deployment when upstream aka origin repo creates a new release.
 We will then deploy the benchmarking workload for the project, in this case Falco.

 ### Goals